istio/istio.io/content/en/docs/setup/additional-setup/external-istiod/index.md

 $ istioctl apply -f external-cp.yaml --context="${CTX_EXTERNAL_CLUSTER}"
 {{< /text >}}

-Create the Istio network configuration to expose the **yet to be installed** external istiod on the ingress gateway in the `istio-system` namespace.
+Create the Istio network configuration to expose the **yet to be installed** external istiod on the ingress gateway in the `istio-system` namespace:

 {{< text bash >}}
 $ cat <<EOF > external-istiod-gw.yaml